chumingqian/Making_Dataset-For-Yolov3v4/ENV_For_Darknet.md

                   sudo update-alternatives --config gcc
                   sudo update-alternatives --config g++

-1.3 Download the opencv  version  you  want  install,  mine  is opencv3.4.15 ;
+1.3 Download the opencv  version (and opecv-contrib if you need)  you  want  install,  mine  is opencv3.4.15  and opencv_contrib-3.4.0 ;